theNewDynamic/sophiamcclennen.com/_drafts/mcclennen-interviewed-in-check-please.md

 ---
 title: McClennen interviewed in Check Please
-category: what-im-watching
+category: news
-publication: null
+publication: ''
-image_path: null
+image_path: ''
-link_to_original: null
+link_to_original: ''
 ---

+Interviewed on Univision’s acquisition of The Onion.
+Will it affect their satire? find out [here](http://checkplease.humorfeed.com/issues/2016/20160125inc.php).